Dak0r/PinballVRcade-Realistic/README.md

 1) The Oculus SDK Version 0.4.4 hast to be placed in C:\OculusSDK\ (for example C:\OculusSDK\LICENSE.txt )

-2) You need the (newest) DirectX SDK from June 2010.
-(If it gives you Errors uninstall VC++ Redistributable for VS2010 x86 and x64 and try again)
+2) You need the (newest) DirectX SDK from June 2010 installed at its default location (If it shows an error uninstall VC++ Redistributable for VS2010 x86 and x64 and try again)